- What is Machane B’Yachad?

 - What to bring to Machane B’Yachad?

-Following registration, a suggested packing list will be available for the twelve-day stay at camp.
+Following registration, a suggested packing list will be available for the thirteen-day stay at camp.
 You know your child better than anyone, so please adjust as needed.

 - What is the registration process?